MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5809.md

 As a purchasing manager, use the report to:
 * Monitor the expiration date of inventory to ensure that the warehouse is not holding onto obsolete or expired products
-* Use the data to negotiate better pricing with suppliers for items that are close to expiration
+* Negotiate better pricing with suppliers for items that are close to expiration
 * Plan purchasing activities based on the expiration date of inventory to optimize inventory levels and reduce waste